Skip to content

 Exporting foreign currency from Argentina is prohibited if the value is worth more than USD 10,000.

-Order Argentine pesos online
+Order Argentina pesos online

 Or you can convert British pounds to Argentine pesos and click and collect from our travel money shop near Heathrow.
-Click here to buy Argentine Pesos online.
+Click here to buy Argentine Pesos online

-If you have Argentine pesos to sell, we’ll help you exchange Argentine pesos to pounds.
+We’ll help you exchange Argentine pesos to pounds.

 FAQs